magic0whi/hexo-blog/source/_posts/zh-cn/learn/introduction-to-linear-algebra.md

 This is a copy of both brief summary and worked examples of each section in the Introduction to Linear Algebra (Fifth Edition) by Gilbert Strang

-TODO: draw figure of svg format by using tikz
+TODO: draw svg format figure by using tikz

 <!-- more -->